 Forward-looking statements appear in a number of places throughout this Quarterly Report.
-We may, in some cases, use terms such as "believes," "estimates," "anticipates," "expects," "plans," "intends," "may," "could," "might," "will," "should," "approximately," or other words that convey uncertainty of future events or outcomes to identify these forward-looking statements.
+We may, in some cases, use terms such as "believes," "estimates," "anticipates," "expects," "plans," "aims," "seeks," "intends," "may," "might," "could," "might," "will," "should," "approximately," "potential," "target," "project," "contemplate," "predict," "forecast," "continue," or other words that convey uncertainty of future events or outcomes to identify these forward-looking statements.
 Forward-looking statements also include statements regarding our intentions, beliefs, projections, outlook, analyses or expectations concerning, among other things:

-- our cash balances and our ability to obtain additional financing in the future and continue as a going concern; - the success and timing of our ongoing RewinD-LB Trial and our other clinical and preclinical studies, including our ability to enroll subjects in our studies at anticipated rates and our ability to manufacture an adequate amount of drug supply for our studies; - obtaining and maintaining intellectual property protection for our current or future product candidates and our proprietary technology; - the performance of third parties, including contract research organizations, manufacturers, suppliers, and outside consultants, to whom we outsource certain operational, staff and other functions; - our ability to obtain and maintain regulatory approval of our current or future product candidates and, if approved, our products, including the labeling under any approval we may obtain; - our plans and ability to develop and commercialize our current or future product candidates and the outcomes of our research and development activities; - our estimates regarding expenses, future revenues, capital requirements, and needs for additional financing; - our future obligations under the Vertex Agreement; - our failure to recruit or retain key scientific or management personnel or to retain our executive officers; - the accuracy of our estimates of the size and characteristics of the potential markets for our current or future product candidates, the rate and degree of market acceptance of any of our current or future product candidates that may be approved in the future, and our ability to serve those markets: - the success of products that are or may become available which also target the potential markets for our current or future product candidates; - our ability to operate our business without infringing the intellectual property rights of others and the potential for others to infringe upon our intellectual property rights: - any significant breakdown, infiltration, or interruption of our information technology systems and infrastructure; - our ability to remediate our previously disclosed material weaknesses in our internal controls over financial reporting in a timely manner; - our ability to successfully integrate the historical businesses of EIP and Diffusion and realize the anticipated benefits of the Merger; - recently enacted and future legislation related to the healthcare system; - other regulatory developments in the U.S., European Union, and other foreign jurisdictions; - our ability to satisfy the continued listing requirements of the Nasdaq or any other exchange on which our securities may trade in the future; - uncertainties related to general economic, political, business, industry, and market conditions, including the continued availability of funding for the NIA to support disbursements under our previously received grant; and - other risks and uncertainties, including those discussed under the heading "Risk Factors" herein and in our other public filings.
+- our cash balances and our ability to obtain additional financing in the future; - the success and timing of our ongoing RewinD-LB Trial and our other clinical and preclinical studies, including our ability to enroll subjects in our studies at anticipated rates and our ability to manufacture an adequate amount of drug supply for our studies; - obtaining and maintaining intellectual property protection for our current or future product candidates and our proprietary technology; - the performance of third parties, including contract research organizations, manufacturers, suppliers, and outside consultants, to whom we outsource certain operational, staff and other functions; - our ability to obtain and maintain regulatory approval of our current or future product candidates and, if approved, our products, including the labeling under any approval we may obtain; - our plans and ability to develop and commercialize our current or future product candidates and the outcomes of our research and development activities; - our estimates regarding expenses, future revenues, capital requirements, and needs for additional financing; - our future obligations under the Vertex Agreement; - our failure to recruit or retain key scientific or management personnel or to retain our executive officers;

+- the accuracy of our estimates of the size and characteristics of the potential markets for our current or future product candidates, the rate and degree of market acceptance of any of our current or future product candidates that may be approved in the future, and our ability to serve those markets; - the success of products that are or may become available which also target the potential markets for our current or future product candidates; - our ability to operate our business without infringing the intellectual property rights of others and the potential for others to infringe upon our intellectual property rights; - any significant breakdown, infiltration, or interruption of our information technology systems and infrastructure; - our ability to remediate our previously disclosed material weaknesses in our internal controls over financial reporting in a timely manner; - recently enacted and future legislation related to the healthcare system; - other regulatory developments in the U.S., European Union, and other foreign jurisdictions; - our ability to satisfy the continued listing requirements of the Nasdaq or any other exchange on which our securities may trade in the future; - uncertainties related to general economic, political, business, industry, and market conditions, including those related to the upcoming U.S. elections; and - other risks and uncertainties, including those discussed under the heading "Risk Factors" herein and in our other public filings.